tom--/data-mapper/README.md

     - understand the mapping between between database models and domain objects
     - provide the internal API that biz-logic uses to CRUD the domain objects

-    This API the mappings  are *ad hoc* and can easily be changed to accommodate whatever the biz-logic needs.
+    This API and the mappings  are *ad hoc* and can easily be changed to accommodate whatever the biz-logic needs.

 ### Compared to the Gii AR/Form models